-The XM25LU128D supports standard SPI, Dual SPI and Quad SPI operation.
+The XM25LU64C supports standard SPI, Dual SPI and Quad SPI operation.
 Standard SPI instructions use the unidirectional DI (input) pin to serially write instructions, addresses or data to the device on the rising edge of the Serial Clock (CLK) input pin.
 Standard SPI also uses the unidirectional DO (output) to read data or status from the device on the falling edge of CLK.
 Dual and Quad SPI instructions use the bidirectional IO pins to serially write instructions, addresses or data to the device on the rising edge of CLK and read data or status from the device on the falling edge of CLK.
 Quad SPI instructions require the non-volatile Quad Enable bit (QE) in Status Register-2 to be set.
 When QE=1, the /WP pin becomes IO2 and /HOLD pin becomes IO3.
+Note that there was an internal pull-up resistor on the /CS pin to achieve this.